Package 'tximeta'

 indexDir

-the local path to the Salmon index
+the local path to the salmon index (this or digest is required, only one should be specified)

 source